botashew/twitter-clone/README.md

 # Twitter-Clone

-Twitter-clone wit JavaScrip: NodeJS, Vue.js
+Twitter-clone with JavaScrip: NodeJS, Vue.js and MongoDB